 We do not ship the water bottles.
 Please recycle some from your neighborhood.

-To upload firmware to the Makelangelo 3 controller you will need USB Cable, A to mini B.
+To talk to the Makelangelo controller you will need USB Cable, A to mini B.

-Order longer belt for larger drawings.
-We can deliver up to 10m in a single piece!
+Want to go big?
+Order extra belt and servo extension cords for larger drawings.
+We can deliver up to 10m belt in a single piece.